 PhD and Post-doctoral Positions

-(1) Phd position: Federated Learning for Scaling-up Surgical Activity Analysis
+(2) Phd & PostDoc positions: Federated Learning for Scaling-up Surgical Activity Analysis

 We are offering several internship positions / Master’s theses for motivated students interested in contributing to the development of our computer vision system for the operating room.
 Proficiency in programming and English along with knowledge in computer vision or machine learning are expected.
 If you are interested in doing an internship in an area different from the ones listed below, please send Nicolas Padoy a short email including a description of your interests, curriculum vitae and academic transcripts.
 All positions are funded and have a duration from 5 to 6 months.
 Successful candidates will be hosted within the IHU institute at the University Hospital of Strasbourg.
 He/She will thereby have direct contact with clinicians and also have access to an exceptional research environment.